Drblessing/blog/data/authors/default.md

 Hi!
 I'm Daniel Blessing.
 Nice to meet you.

 I'm a blockchain engineer and a data scientist.
-I graduated from the University of San Francisco with a master's degree in data science, and graduated from Johns Hopkins University with a bachelor's degree in Applied Mathematics and Chemical Engineering.
+I graduated from the University of San Francisco with a master's degree in data science, and from Johns Hopkins University with a bachelor's degree in Applied Mathematics and Chemical Engineering.
 I'm currently working as a blockchain engineer at a startup in San Francisco.

 I'm currently working on Hackjack, a decentralized blackjack game built on the Ethereum blockchain.